shahanakattil/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

     ![57 documents pertaining to Brazil.](media/search-explorer-brazil-2.1.png)

-## Task 6 - Using the Form Recognizer Studio
+## Task 6 - Using the Document Intelligence Studio

 1. Navigate to [the Azure portal](https://portal.azure.com) and log in with your credentials.
 Then, select **Resource groups**.